blockmatic/hooks-utils/packages/use-async-callback/README.md

-# Hooks Utils
+# useAsyncCallback

-Delightful utility hooks for React and React Native apps
+A hook to manage the state and lifecycle of async data loading

 ## Usage

-`yarn add @blockmatic/hooks-utils`
+`yarn add @blockmatic/use-async-callback`

-## Architecture

-We follow React hooks' canonical approach.
-Read [Hooks Architecture](https://github.com/blockmatic/hooks-architecture) for a deeper explanation.

 ## Disclaimer